Who is this article for?

 - Alerts: Enable you to define specific file-activity behaviors and thresholds that trigger an alert.
 Alerts can be sent as emails, appear on dashboards, or both.
 For example, you could create an alert that emails you every time any user transfers a certain number of files to removable media or to a cloud sync folder.

-- Departing Employees application: Provides comprehensive insight into the file activity of departing employees, enabling you to:
+- Departing Employees list: Provides comprehensive insight into the file activity of departing employees, enabling you to:

 - Easily review endpoint and cloud file activity to quickly investigate suspicious behavior

 - Gain visibility into file activity from before a user gave their notice by looking at their file events from the last 90 days